 It pained me to say it.
 I remembered using the same sentence in the past.
 I too had held the belief that I wasn't meant to be in a lasting relationship.
 What man wanted to be with an independent woman, who takes an idealistic stance and is ready to argue her viewpoint?
 A woman who has high standards for herself and for what she does?
 Who constantly strives to grow?
 And, most of all, what man wanted to be with a smart woman, possibly smarter than himself?
 Such a woman is just too strong and principled, not rooted or adapted enough and certainly too quick on her thinking feet.
 (If you are a male reader, swap “smart” with “sensitive”.)

 At times, this belief was also reinforced by friends or family.
-When I said it, part of me felt like a martyr.
-I had to sacrifice my wish so that other people could have the relationship I might not be granted to have.
+When I had said it, part of me felt like a martyr.
+I had felt I had to sacrifice my wish so that other people could have the relationship I might not be granted to have.
 As if I needed to balance some cosmic law or repent for an unknown sin...
 And another part of me was scared that I would end up creating such a reality and indeed not have a lasting relationship.
 Can love grow out of martyrdom and fear?
 Hardly.

 WHAT'S WORTHINESS GOT TO DO WITH IT?